overrkill/ask-design/README.md

 # ask-design
 This repo is for design idea  for  the question asking website
 # Instructions
-1. Create your branch
+1. fork the repo
-2. Add and complete your design
+2. Add a folder with your design name and complete your design (*designs could be (html-css)/figma-sketch along with screenshots)
-3. when completed ask others to review it
+3. when completed open a pull request
-** designs could be (html-css)/figma-sketch